Ferries from

 Ferries from France to Jersey are available with 3 operators.
 There are 3 ferry routes.
 Ferries from St Malo to Jersey (St Helier) and Granville to Jersey (St Helier) are popular ferry trips from France to Jersey.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from France to Jersey sail approximately 14 times per week and are provided by DFDS Seaways, Condor Ferries & Manche Iles Express.
+Yes, you can get a ferry from France to Jersey.
+Ferries to Jersey from France sail approximately 16 times per week and are provided by 3 operators; DFDS Seaways, Condor Ferries & Manche Iles Express.

-France to Jersey ferry time ranges between 25 minutes and 38 hours 45 minutes depending on the ferry route, operator, and ship.
+Longest France to Jersey ferry time: 38 hours 45 minutes

-The fastest ferry from France to Jersey is in 25 minutes on the St Malo to Jersey (St Helier) ferry with Condor Ferries.
+The fastest ferry from France to Jersey is the St Malo - Jersey (St Helier) route.
+This ferry is provided by Condor Ferries and takes approximately 25 minutes.

-Yes, you can travel on a car ferry from France to Jersey with DFDS Seaways & Condor Ferries.
+Yes, you can get from France to Jersey by car.

 From | To | Average price | |